HatmanStack/android-stocks/README.md

 # Stocks

-The Stocks App is an application that utilizes a custom bag-of-words strategy and natural language processing (NLP) techniques for sentiment analysis of news articles.
-It combines this sentiment analysis with other metrics like price and volume to perform multivariate logistic regression and forecast market movements over different time frames.
-The calculations for these predictions are carried out off-device through serverless microservices.
+Stocks is an app that analyzes news articles to predict how the stock market will move in different time frames.
+It uses techniques like bag-of-words and natural language processing (NLP) to understand the sentiment of the articles.
+It takes into account factors like price and volume to make predictions using multivariate logistic regression.
+The app does all the complex calculations off-device using serverless microservices.

 ## Demo

-Click [here](https://www.youtube.com/watch?v=HYekJElfHBM) to access the demo.
+Click [here](https://www.youtube.com/watch?v=HYekJElfHBM) to access the Youtube demo.

-## Installation

 You can download the application from the Google Play Store by clicking [here](https://play.google.com/store/apps/details?id=gemenielabs.sentiment).

 ## Features